-As previously discussed, there isn’t an international consensus on how to derive various emission numbers; the government has an incentive to deceive if not outright lie to the public and we have seen that happen in Canada.
+As previously discussed, there isn’t an international consensus on how to derive various emission numbers; governments have an incentive to deceive if not outright lie to the public and we have seen that happen in Canada.
 However, we find the numbers published in the UK to be at least more comprehensive than those in Canada.
-For example, their greenhouse gases conversion factors include radiative forcing and the effect on emissions of average flight occupancy.
+For example, their greenhouse gas conversion factors include radiative forcing and the effect on emissions of average flight occupancy.

 The graph below shows the impact of various factors—such as rail fuel usage or travelling in business class—on the resulting emissions.